xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

 **Requirements**

 * An active Katalon Studio Enterprise license
-* Katalon Studio version 7.0+

 ### Debug: Run from here

 With this feature, you can resume the existing execution quickly.
-Katalon Studio currently supports **Run from here** with **Chrome, Firefox, and Edge Chromium** (Edge Chromium is supported from version 7.3.0+) only.
+Katalon Studio currently supports **Run from here** with **Chrome, Firefox, and Edge Chromium** (Edge Chromium is supported in v7.3 and later) only.
 To use it, from the [Manual view](/display/KD/Manual+View) of a test case:

-1. Start a browser with the `Open Browser` step, or you must have a currently running browser
+1. Start a browser with the `Open Browser` step, or you must have a currently running browser.
 2. Make sure this browser's session is NOT terminated when the execution finishes (Go to **Project/Settings/Execution** and uncheck the **Terminate...** options in **Post-Execution Options** based on your testing needs)

    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/post-execution.png" width=85%>